DrewCCannedy/ProjectAurora/README.md

 - `git commit -m '<summary of the changes>'` commit changes
 - `git push` push your changes to github
 - alert me, I will attempt to merge your changes into the project
-- `git checkout master` return to the master branch
-- `git pull` get new changes from people if there are any
+- `git pull origin master` get new changes from people if there are any
-- `git branch -d '<name of your branch>'` delete your branch

 ### Example of adding something new
 1. `cd Project Aurora`